stirtrek/stirtrek.github.io/source/Info/FAQ/index.md

 <hr>

 **Q: Is Stir Trek family-friendly?**
 **A:** Yes, we absolutely invite families to attend the conference.
+The majority of content is for professional adults, but if you feel like a member of your family would benefit from attending you can buy that person a ticket.
+We also make a limited number of additional movie-only tickets available as we get closer to the event.

 <hr>